Weed control for golf course ponds

 - Its tight binding to aquatic vegetation and soil sediment in water, resulting in minimal restrictions for irrigation

 - The option to be used with a tank-mix partner for control of submerged weeds for a broader weed spectrum and resistance management

 - Example: using Reward with copper for filamentous algae control

 For more information about managing aquatic weeds on golf courses, contact your local Syngenta territory manager.

-©2019 Syngenta.
+© 2021 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Reward may be used only for aquatic weed control in New York in accordance with the Special Local Needs provisions of the EPA under a FIFRA Section 24(c) registration.
+Reward may be used for control of weeds in aquatic areas in New York in accordance with the Special Local Needs provisions of the EPA under a FIFRA Section 24(c) registration.
 You must comply with all of the limitations for use set forth in the 24(c) registration.
-Reward®and the Syngenta logo are trademarks of a Syngenta Group Company.
+Reward® and the Syngenta logo are trademarks of a Syngenta Group Company.